DarienLibrary/website_content/content/_finished/reopening/reopening.md

 <h3 style="color:#009623;"><a id="pickup"></a>Community Room Pick-up</h3>
-<strong>Beginning July 1st</strong>, to maintain a contactless holds pick-up system, we will place your requested items in the Community Room (auditorium).
+To maintain a contactless holds pick-up system, we will place your requested items in the Community Room (auditorium).
 You will enter from the courtyard entrance and leave out the side drive entrance on the other side.

 <div class="margin-bottom-40"></div>